Baelrin/Planet-Simulation/README.md

 ## Features

-- Graphical representation of the sun and five closest planets (Mercury, Venus, Earth, Mars).
+- Graphical representation of the sun and four closest planets (Mercury, Venus, Earth, Mars).
 - Realistic movement of the planets due to gravitational forces.
 - Display of the distance of each planet from the sun.